Note:

 We may process payments under licence, but these may incur delays or subsequently be rejected.
 We may refuse to process certain payments, even where permissions or licences exist within applicable law or regulation or where these payments fall outside of our risk appetite or the risk appetite of our clearing partner.
 We accept no liability for losses incurred on such occasions.

-We are committed to protecting our customers from fraud.
+We are committed to protecting our customers and our business from fraud.
 We want to ensure our customers can transact safely and without fear.
 We have a significant management focus on fraud prevention.
 Victims are given support through the duration of the fraud claim process, and this considers any vulnerability needs.
 We have invested in technology, with a range of systems to support the screening and monitoring of our customers and their behaviour to prevent and detect fraud.

-We tolerate some financial loss from external fraud, however we aim to minimise fraud against customers and limit our exposure to fraud perpetrators, balancing these goals against delivering frictionless customer service.
+We tolerate some financial loss from external fraud.
+However we aim to minimise fraud against customers and limit our exposure to fraud perpetrators, balancing these goals against delivering frictionless customer service.

 Bribery, corruption and facilitation of tax evasion